xitongsys/parquet-go/README.md

 ### Tips
 * Although DECIMAL can be stored as INT32,INT64,FIXED_LEN_BYTE_ARRAY,BYTE_ARRAY, Currently I suggest to use FIXED_LEN_BYTE_ARRAY.

+* Parquet-go supports type alias such `type MyString string`.
+But the base type must follow the table instructions.

 ## Encoding

 #### PLAIN: